Submodular Function Maximization via the Multilinear Relaxation and Contention Resolution Schemes: Contention resolution schemes

 To prove Theorem~\ref{thm:submod-balanced}, we first introduce the claimed pruning function $\eta_f$.
 To prune a set $I$ via the pruning function $\eta_f$, an arbitrary ordering of the elements of $N$ is fixed: for notational simplicity let $N=\{1,\dots,n\}$ which gives a natural ordering.
 Starting with $J=\emptyset$ the final set $J=\eta_f(I)$---which we called the \emph{pruned} version of $I$---is constructed by going through all elements of $I$ in the order induced by $N$.
 When considering an element $i$, $J$ is replaced by $J+i$ if $f(J+i)-f(J)>0$.

 \begin{proof}[Proof of Theorem~\ref{thm:submod-balanced}] Let $R=R(\bx)$ and $I=\pi_\bx(R)$, and let $J=\eta_f(I)$ if $f$ is non-monotone and $J=I$ otherwise.
 Hence, in both cases, $J$ is the set returned by the suggested rounding procedure.
-The proof we present works for both cases, but we will mainly concentrate on the more complicated non-monotone case, where the pruning is needed, and explain why the different steps also hold for the monotone case without pruning.

 Assume that $N=\{1,\dots, n\}$ is the same ordering of the elements as used in the pruning operation (in case no pruning was applied, any order is fine).
-Notice that if $J$ is pruned, we have for $i\in I$,
+The main property we get by pruning is the following.
+Notice that this property trivially holds when $f$ is monotone.